VacCrow/vaccrow.github.io/guides/ultimates/DSR.md

   + **<u>Sacred Sever</u>:**
   Two players will receive a one or two swords marker.
 After a few second *Ser Zephirin* will dash on the player with the one sword then to the two swords marked player.
 It will repeat this a second time.
   Each hit is a share that deals <span class='phys'>physical damage</span> and applies <span class='debuff'>Physical Vulnerability Up</span> debuff.
-The damage decreases the futher away the marked player is from *Ser Zephirin*.
+The damage decreases the further away the marked player is from *Ser Zephirin*.

     ___